-Nunn leads Heat past Raptors 111-102
+Nunn scores 28 to lead Heat past Raptors 111-102

 TAMPA, Fla.
+(AP) — The Miami Heat were missing a lot of firepower Wednesday night.
+They did have Kendrick Nunn and a zone defense that the Toronto Raptors couldn’t figure out

-(AP) — Kendrick Nunn scored 28 points and the injury-plagued Miami Heat pulled away in the second half for a 111-102 win over the Toronto Raptors on Wednesday night.
+Nunn scored 28 points and the injury-plagued Heat pulled away in the second half for a 111-102 win.

-Bam Adebayo had 14 points, 13 rebounds and seven assists for Miami, and Kelly Olynyk added 15 points, eight rebounds and eight assists.
+Bam Adebayo had 14 points, 13 rebounds and seven assists for Miami, and Kelly Olynyk came off the bench with 15 points, eight rebounds and eight assists.

+Despite missing four key players — including Jimmy Butler, Tyler Herro, Avery Bradley and Meyers Leonard — the Heat (6-7) won their second straight.

+“I don’t know what percentage of our scoring wasn’t here tonight, but we have a lot of guys who can score 20 points,” Heat coach Erik Spoelstra said.
+“In this (injury) situation, either you put your tail between your legs or you rise to the occasion for your team.”

 Nunn, who had scored just 33 points all season before his 18-point game Monday night, came off the bench and shot 9 of 12 and grabbed eight rebounds in 35 minutes.